rongyang610/explorer/README.md

 ## Transaction Show Page

-This is the page that gives a more detailed description of what occured during a transaction.
+This is the page that gives a more detailed description of what occurred during a transaction.

 ```javascript
 convertToBTCString(amount){